danielloader/kubernetes-sdlc/README.md

 * It ships with a WebUI by default to attempt to make the whole process easier, though it detracts from the YAML driven source of truth model.
 * It is more suited as a glorified Helm frontend, think iOS app store for Kubernetes.

-FluxCD v2 is a modular continuous deployment product with modularity, and an emphasis of YAML driven deployments.
+FluxCD v2 is a modular continuous deployment product with an emphasis of YAML driven deployments.

 * FluxCD can just deploy the bare minimum to get going; a source controller and helm controller.
 * It has an optional Web UI that is maturing quickly ([WeaveWorks GitOps](https://github.com/weaveworks/weave-gitops))